 - a) Examine the different types of capital.
-[2] - b) Illustrate the difference between various classes of shares, and the procedures for altering class rights.^[2] - c) Explain allotment of shares, and rights issue and bonus issue of shares.
-[2] - d) Examine the effect of issuing shares at either a discount, or at a premium.
+[2] - b) Illustrate the difference between various classes of shares, including treasury shares, the procedure for altering class rights.
+[2] - c) Explain allotment of shares, and distinguish between rights issue and bonus issue of shares.^[2] - d) Examine the effect of issuing shares at either a discount, or at a premium.
 [2]